mchaov/plugins-with-typescript-mobx-and-react/README.md

 This concept can be implemented with focus on plugins for the Bl as well.

+### What is a plugin?

+**plug-in** */ˈplʌɡɪn/*

+*adjective:* plugin

+- able to be connected by means of a plug. "a plug-in kettle"
+- (of a module or software) able to be added to a system to give extra features or functions.
+"a plug-in graphics card"

+*noun:* plugin

+- a plug-in module or plug-in software.

+The idea of a plugin is to future proof.
+Imagine your house without electric sockets, but proprietary ones.
+One for each: microwave, fridge, washing machine ... etc. If we don't have a standard of expandability, we can't expand...

+It sounds intuitive to make things extendable/expandable.
+However, in software it is not working so well.
+Yes there are these big applications with massive plugin support, but how many you can list on top of your head?
+On the web the picture is far bleaker.
+We see very few good examples of plugin/extention abilities.
+Such examples are the many eCommerce platforms.
+They can be expanded with new functionality (via plugins) without re-compiling and re-booting the web application (or server itself).

+So plugin software is such that allows you to expand a base application without the need to re-compilation, re-deployment or reboot of the said application.

+Plugins communicate via interfaces and heavily rely on abstract factories and dependency injection.

 ### Why do we need such an architecture?

 As projects grow bigger and with more features over time, companies are facing increasing code complexity.
 This sort of architecture provides the following benefits: